JCR-UK

 (August 1821 - 11 March 1883)

 Rev. Green (m.
 Phoebe Levy, 1844), who was born in London's East End, was educated in the Talmud Torah section of London's Jews' Free School.
 He served as minister of Bristol Synagogue (1838-1851) and then as second reader of the Great Synagogue, Dukes Place, London (1851-1854).
 Following the establishment by the Great Synagogue of a branch synagogue in London's West End, which became the Central Synagogue, Rev. Green was appointed as its second reader in 1854 and was elected reader and preacher the following year.
 At the time the principal Jewish spiritual leader of a congregation was generally referred to as a reader rather than a minister, although Rev. Green was later referred to as minister, and was the first minister of the Central Synagogue, serving until his death in 1883.
 Rev. Green was one of the earliest English-born Jewish preachers and one of the leading Anglo-Jewish clergymen of his generation.
 He played a leading role in the establishment and development of Jews' College and the Anglo Jewish Association and it was at his initiative that both the United Synagogue and Board of Guardians established Visitation Committees.
-He wrote regularly as Nemo for the Jewish Chronicle and was highly regarded for his geniality and wit.
+He wrote regularly as Nemo for The JC and was highly regarded for his geniality and wit.
 He was the elder brother of Rev. Michael Levy Green and the uncle of Rev. Aaron Asher Green. ("The Lost Synagogues of London" by Peter Renton, pp.73/6; "Rev Aaron Levy Green" by Alex M Jacob in Transactions & Miscellanies - JHSE, Vol. 25, 1973-1975, pp. 87-106.)

 Rev. Michael Levy Green